binyamolango/jazz-concert-capstone-project/README.md

 ### Prerequisites

-In order to run this project you need: a computer, mobile or tablet and you need to install and learn how to use necessary applications on your device like web browser, git, github and others
+In order to run this project you need a computer, mobile, or tablet and you need to install and learn how to use necessary applications on your device like web browser, git, GitHub, and others

 <!--
 Example command: